MGoibert/Label_smoothing/README.md

 LeNet models with standard Label-Smoothing and default alpha values will be trained, and then DeepFool and CW attacks will be run.
 These attacks do not implement a strenght (epsilon) parameter so we can set the number of epsilon to 1.

+# Contacts
+For any question and inquiry on the code or on the paper; to report any bug, please contact me at: morgane.goibert@gmail.com